Upcoming Webinars and Book Club

 Session 3: Cultivating Character in and through Athletics

-Session Leaders: Corey Crossan Stevens, Research and Teaching Fellow, Oxford Character Project; Wendell Dunn, Assistant Director of Leadership and Character in Athletics, Program for Leadership and Character, Wake Forest University; and Paul Putz, Program Director for the Master of Arts in Theology and Sports Studies Director for the Faith & Sports Institute, Baylor University.
+Session Leaders: Corey Crossan Stevens, Research and Teaching Fellow, Oxford Character Project; Wendell Dunn, Assistant Director of Leadership and Character in Athletics, Program for Leadership and Character, Wake Forest University; and Paul Putz, Program Director for the Master of Arts in Theology and Sports Studies and Director for the Faith & Sports Institute, Baylor University.

 Description: Some of the earliest works on character used analogies from athletics to describe character formation: just as athletes form skills through repeated practice, individuals form character through repeated practice.
 In this webinar, we discuss character in athletics, framing it as a powerful formative domain for individuals and teams.